We’ve put together some commonly asked questions to give you more information about us.

 Should I try ‘having a go’ myself first?

 Some clients think "I'll give it a go on my own first and if that doesn't work out I'll use Alpha Academic Appeals."
 This is a very high-risk strategy as errors are far more likely.
-Many students make mistakes that cannot be rectified later on and can prove fatal to their case.
+Some of these errors cannot be rectified later on and can prove fatal to their case.

 What usually happens in a consultation?